 We never know what people are going through.
 We should not look on the surface and assume everything is okay.
 People who commit suicide are rich and poor; educated and not educated; sweet and not so sweet; and black and white.

 What we can do is know the signs of a suicide.
+Though, sometimes there are no signs.
 We can try to make sure we stay connected and check in on those closest to us especially.
 Sometimes we need to get in someone’s business and offer encouragement, support, help or an ear.

 Those who are going through something need to reach out.
 Depression and other types of mental illnesses have stigmas that make many people suffer in shame and silence.
 Past self included.
 Don’t suffer in silence.
 There is always hope.
 There is always hope!
 Your presence on this earth means much more than you can imagine.